March 12, 2026 (3mo ago)

 Throughput figures from WireGuard whitepaper benchmarks on identical hardware.

 Kernel WireGuard handles packets entirely within the Linux kernel, achieving maximum throughput.
-Userspace implementations like boringtun — originally built by Cloudflare — run as regular processes, trading a small performance penalty for broader compatibility across platforms including macOS, containers, and older kernels.
+Userspace implementations like boringtun — originally built by Cloudflare and open-sourced — run as regular processes, trading a small performance penalty for broader compatibility across platforms including macOS, containers, and older kernels.

 The kernel module ships with Linux 5.6 and later.
 On older kernels, you can install it via DKMS.
 It processes packets at line speed with minimal CPU overhead.